 Richard Broome tells the history of Australia from the standpoint of the original Australians: those who lost most in the early colonial struggle for power.
-Surveying two centuries of Aboriginal-European encounters, he shows how white settlers steadily supplanted the original inhabitants, from the shining coasts to inland deserts, by sheer force of numbers, disease, technology and violence.
-He also tells the story of Aboriginal survival through resistance and accommodation, and traces the continuing Aboriginal struggle to move from the margins of a settler society to a more central place in modern.
+Surveying over two centuries of Aboriginal-European encounters, he shows how white settlers steadily supplanted the original inhabitants, from the shining coasts to inland deserts, by sheer force of numbers, disease, technology and violence.
+He also tells the story of Aboriginal survival through resistance and accommodation, and traces the continuing Aboriginal struggle to move from the margins of a settler society to a more central place in modern Australia.

 $10 flat rate within Queensland

 $15 flat rate rest of Australia

 Add $5 for express shipping anywhere in Australia

 New Zealand – Flat rate $30

 Oceania & South East Asia – Flat rate $35

 Rest of the World – Flat rate $45